ProvableHQ/leo/docs/rfc/007-type-aliases.md

 ```
 should be rephrased as
 ```
-type = scalar-type / tuple-type / array-type / circuit-or-alias-type
+type = scalar-type / tuple-type / array-type / struct-or-alias-type
 ```
-which "inlines" the previous `aggregate-type` with `circuit-type` replaced with `circuit-or-alias-type`.
+which "inlines" the previous `aggregate-type` with `struct-type` replaced with `struct-or-alias-type`.

 ## Semantics